-Seeing details in the bigger picture | Photofocus
+Seeing details in the bigger picture

-I recently went to a fan event at Guaranteed Rate Field (still Comiskey Park to me), home of the Chicago White Sox.
+Details are an important and often left out part of telling stories with our photography.
+I went to a fan event a couple of years ago at Guaranteed Rate Field (still Comiskey Park to me), home of the Chicago White Sox.
 I thought it would be a great opportunity to get some fun photos of the park without all people.

 The big picture